Disaccharide: Formation

-The formation of a disaccharide molecule from two monosaccharide molecules proceeds by displacing a hydroxy group from one molecule and a hydrogen nucleus (a proton) from the other, so that the now vacant bonds on the monosaccharides join the two monomers together.
+The formation of a disaccharide molecule from two monosaccharide molecules proceeds by displacing a hydroxy group from one molecule and a hydrogen nucleus (a proton) from the other, so that the new vacant bonds on the monosaccharides join the two monomers together.
 Because of the removal of the water molecule from the product, the term of convenience for such a process is "dehydration reaction" (also "condensation reaction" or "dehydration synthesis").
 For example, milk sugar (lactose) is a disaccharide made by condensation of one molecule of each of the monosaccharides glucose and galactose, whereas the disaccharide sucrose in sugar cane and sugar beet, is a condensation product of glucose and fructose.
 Maltose, another common disaccharide, is condensed from two glucose molecules.

 The dehydration reaction that bonds monosaccharides into disaccharides (and also bonds monosaccharides into more complex polysaccharides) forms what are called glycosidic bonds.

-Properties
+Characteristic reactions

-The glycosidic bond can be formed between any hydroxy group on the component monosaccharide.
-So, even if both component sugars are the same (e.g., glucose), different bond combinations (regiochemistry) and stereochemistry (alpha- or beta-) result in disaccharides that are diastereoisomers with different chemical and physical properties.
-Depending on the monosaccharide constituents, disaccharides are sometimes crystalline, sometimes water-soluble, and sometimes sweet-tasting and sticky-feeling.
-Disaccharides can serve as functional groups by forming glycosidic bonds with other organic compounds, forming glycosides.
+Disaccharides can serve as functional groups by forming glycosidic bonds with other organic compounds, forming glycosides and glycoconjugates.

+Disaccarides characteristically undergo hydrolysis to give monosaccharides.

+Some disaccharides can be hydrogenated to give useful disaccharide alcohols with retention of the acetal linkage.
+Commercial products include lactitol, isomalt, and maltitol.
+Isomalt production begins with a bacterial promoted conversion of sucrose to isomaltulose.